nicksnlp/arthunt/README.md

 In this version lemmatisation is applied to search modes 1 and 3.

-Also, in the updated version, a preprocessing of queries has been added.
+Also, in this updated version, a preprocessing of queries has been added.
 It effectively activates search when receiving queries like: "and cat", as well as removes unknown words from the query, including in those with "*".
 This is displayed in the output.

 ## Demo example: